mwpreston/rubrik-roxie-plugin-for-errbot/docs/quick-start.md

 1. mattermostdriver
 1. Mattermost Backend for Errbot
 1. Rubrik Python SDK
-1. Roxie Plugin for Mattermost
+1. Rubrik Plugin for Errbot

 Installation can be performed in two different manners; Automated or Manual, outlined below.